GIScience/gis-training-resource-center/_sources/content/GIS_AA/en_gaia_indicators_processing.md

 ---
 ## 7. Crop Coverage and Change
 Quantifies the extent and temporal change of cropland areas within administrative boundaries.

-This layer assesses both **total cropland coverage** and **change in cropland area** between two years using the **Google Dynamic World (V1)** dataset derived from Sentinel-2 imagery.
+This layer evaluates **total cropland coverage** as well as **changes in cropland area** between 2023 and 2024 using **Google Dynamic World (V1)**.
+This dataset provides 10 m, near-real-time land classification derived from Sentinel-2 imagery.
+For each administrative unit, the proportion of pixels classified as “cropland” (class 4) is calculated for both years.
+These percentages are then compared to determine both absolute and relative changes in cropland area.

 ### Data Sources
 - **Dynamic World V1** (`GOOGLE/DYNAMICWORLD/V1`):